parai/OpenSAR/readme.txt

 	No care of drivers related to hardware, I will use GTK to simulate most of the drivers.
 	Start from OS firstly..., all According to AUTOSAR 4.0 By reading ArcCore OS, I think it is not that perfect, So what to do

+		>> 2014-4-16 Add a script intepreter for arvfb, good for me.